m-lab/ndt-server/spec/ndt7-protocol.md

 If TCP BBR is available, a compliant server MAY choose to enable it for the client connection and terminate the download test early when it believes that BBR parameters become stable.
-Before v1.0 of this spec is out, we'll specify a mechanism allowing a client to opt out of terminating the download early.
+Before v1.0 of this spec is out, we hope to specify a mechanism allowing a client to opt out of terminating the download early.

 Clients can detect whether BBR is enabled by checking whether the measurement